dpb587/bosh-release-resource/README.md

  * `commit` - commit reference where the new version was finalized

+### `create-dev-release`

+Another common task used outside of resource lifecycles is to generically create dev releases.
+The `create-dev-release` executable can be used to create a release tarball from the current working directory.
+See [`create-dev-release.yml`](tasks/create-dev-release.yml) for an example [task config](https://concourse-ci.org/tasks.html).

+Arguments:

+ * Output director for creating the release tarball

 ## Usage

 To use this resource type, you should configure it in the [`resource_types`](https://concourse-ci.org/resource-types.html) section of your pipeline.